Terry McLaurin Player Prop Bets for NFL Week 18 | Washington vs. New York 1/9/2022

 Matchup vs. New York

-- McLaurin is averaging 76.4 receiving yards per game in five career matchups against the Giants, 13.9 more than his receiving yards prop bet over/under for Sunday's game (62.5).
+- McLaurin's 76.4 receiving yards per game in his five career matchups against the Giants are 13.9 more than his over/under for Sunday's game.

-- In five matchups versus the Giants, McLaurin has had a TD catch twice, but never more than one in any single game.

 - This week McLaurin will face the NFL's 15th-ranked pass defense (245.3 yards allowed per game).